-"Emergency Safety Intervention" is the use of seclusion or physical restraint but does not include physical escort or the use of time-out.
+"Emergency Safety Intervention" is the use of seclusion or physical restraint.

 "Incident" means each occurrence of the use of an emergency safety intervention.

 "Law enforcement officer" and "police officer" mean a full-time or part-time salaried officer or employee of the state, a county, or a city, whose duties include the prevention or detection of crime and the enforcement of criminal or traffic law of this state or any Kansas municipality.
 This term includes a campus police officer.